leszkolukasz/leszkolukasz/README.md

 My name is Łukasz Leszko and I'm currently studying Computer Science :computer: and Mathematics :heavy_division_sign: at University of Warsaw.
 My main field of interest is Python development and I'm currently aspiring to become a ML Engineer.

-I'm also a competitive programmer and a keen Rubik's cube solver.
+I'm also a retired competitive programmer, a keen Rubik's cube solver, and esoteric programming languages enjoyer.

 Check out my [portfolio](https://leszkolukasz.github.io/portfolio/)!